Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 • A Last Will and Testament designates an executor, the individual who will settle the estate and make sure your assets will be distributed according to your wishes.
 It also lets you select a guardian for any underage children.

 • A trust holds legal title to property for the benefit of another person (“beneficiary”).
-A trust can be used to distribute property before death, at death, or afterwards.
+A trust can be used to distribute property before death, at death, or afterward.

 The Benefits of Trusts in Estate Plans